Although no one really knows when soap was discovered, there are various legends surrounding its beginning.

 Just as the soap industry was gaining momentum in England, it became the subject of a series of restrictions and crippling taxation.
 It was not until 1853 that Gladstone abolished the tax on soap.

-By the beginning of the 19th century, soap making was one of the fastest growing industries in the U.S. Rural Americans made homemade soap using a process from the Colonial times.
+In the United States, by the beginning of the 19th century, soap making was one of the fastest growing industries.
+Rural Americans made homemade soap using a process developed during Colonial times.
 They would save ashes from their fires for months.
 When they had enough fat left over from butchering hogs they would make soap.

 Old fashioned lye was made using hardwood ashes, a barrel or ash hopper, and rainwater.
 Holes were drilled in the bottom of a barrel.
 The barrel was placed on a grooved stone slab which rested on a pile of rocks.
 A layer of gravel was placed over the holes.
 Then a layer of straw, twigs, and sticks was placed on top of the gravel as a filter to prevent the ashes from getting in the solution.
 After filling a barrel with hardwood ashes, rainwater was poured through the ashes to leach out the brown lye liquid which would flow into the groove around the stone slab and drip down into a container.